 The underlying message of course is that we should take a little time to understand what is important to us and to actually work towards achieving those things while we still can.

-Recently I came across an article on life planning in the context of financial planning … incidentally I’m much better at spending money than I am at planning how to maximize it!
-However the article talked about three questions that are used by The Kinder Institute (one of the first institutes in the field of Life Planning).
-The questions seemed to make sense in the concept of making you think about what is really important to you … so I thought I would share them.
+I remember an article on life planning in the context of financial planning … incidentally I’m much better at spending money than I am at planning how to maximize it!

 1. Imagine that you are financially secure, that you have enough money to take care of yourself and your needs, now and in the future.
 How would you live your life?
 Would you change anything?